jmaassen/ConstellationOnYarn/README.md

    ant

-This compiles the example, and creates a './dist' directory containing a 'ConstellationOnYARN.jar' plus all dependencies.
+This compiles the example, and creates a `./dist` directory containing a `ConstellationOnYARN.jar` plus all dependencies.

 Running the example
 -------------------